 I speak with readers on a daily basis who deal with all of these concerns, and more.
 Too often we give into different lies about investing and don’t start.
 As I’ve written before, that ultimately that holds us back.
-If you’re in that situation, WiseBanyan wants to help you set and reach goals so that you can see financial success.
+If you’re in that situation, WiseBanyan wants to help you set and reach goals so that you can improve your financial picture.
 If you want to start investing and have limited funds or don’t know how to start, this WiseBanyan review will help you see if they’re the right fit for your investing needs.

 Features of WiseBanyan

 WiseBanyan, like Betterment or Wealthfront, is part of the growing robo-advisor space.
 A newer player on the scene, WiseBanyan has been managing investment portfolios since it opened for business in 2014.
 The service is fully automated and manages your portfolio based on your specific goals.

 When you open an account with WiseBanyan, you select a specific goal (known as Milestones, and covered below) and they customize your portfolio after you select your Milestone and answer a handful of questions.
 Below are some of the key features of WiseBanyan: